rirachoi/world_map_news/README.md

 As an added extra, it incorprates international news feeds which enable the user to :

 - Search news based on geographical location
-- Optimize search results based on keywords or categories in the Country selected
+- Optimize search results based on keywords or categories in the country selected
 - Save search preferences